Fernando Alvarado Tezozómoc

 Hernando (de) Alvarado Tezozómoc was a colonial Nahua noble.
 He was a son of Diego de Alvarado Huanitzin (governor of Tenochtitlan) and Francisca de Moctezuma (a daughter of Moctezuma II).
 Tezozómoc worked as an interpreter for the Real Audiencia.
 Today he is known for the Crónica Mexicayotl, a Nahuatl history.

 Ancestry

 Importance

-Fernando de Alvarado Tezozómoc was also a chronicler of some note, pertaining to a group of mestizo chroniclers with Fernando de Alva Cortés Ixtlilxóchitl, Diego Muñoz Camargo and Chimalpahin.
+Fernando de Alvarado Tezozómoc was also a very important chronicler, pertaining to a group of mestizo chroniclers with Fernando de Alva Cortés Ixtlilxóchitl, Diego Muñoz Camargo and Chimalpahin.